hulksunil/PC-Remote/README.md

-# pc-remote-server-client
+# PC Remote
 Control your PC's mouse and volume using your mobile device

-Application done with sockets using TCP for low-latency and instant feedback
+Application done with sockets using TCP and UDP for low-latency and instant feedback

 ## To get single file server